compbiozurich/UZH-BIO392/course-results/2020/Chantal-Heer/Day4_Task.md

 # Exploration of different file formats

 ## Which genomic file formats exist & what are their use cases?
+*[This page](https://genome.ucsc.edu/FAQ/FAQformat.html) give a good overview about various data file formats*

-* SAM
+* SAM (**S**equence **A**lignment/**M**ap)
->
+> SAM is a generic format for storing large nucelotide sequence alignments.
+It is flexible, simple and compact.
+Many NGS and analysis tools work with SAM.
-* BAM
+* BAM (**B**inary S**AM**)
->
+> BAM files are binary representation of the SAM format i.e. a compact and indexable representation of nucleotide sequence alignments.
+Many NGS and analysis tools work with BAM.
+For custom track display, it's advantegous that only the portions of the files needed to display a particular region are transferred to UCSC.
 * CRAM
->
+> CRAM files are similar to BAM files but give a compressed repesentation of the alignment.
+This compression is driven by the reference the sequence data is aligned to.
+This file format was designed to reduce the disk foot print of alignment data.
+CRAM files are smaller than BAM files by taking advantage of an additional external "refernce sequence* file.
+This reference file is needed to compress and decompress the read information.
 * VCF (**V**ariant **C**all **F**ormat)
 > VCF is a flexible and extendable file format and the standard for human genomic variant storage/representation.
+The format has a tab delimiter.
 It can store the results of a single or multiple interpretations of genome sequencing datasets.
 The variations are always in comparison to a reference genome.
 * FASTA
 >
 * MPEG-G